A post-Equifax world: What online businesses need to know

 At the heart of every healthy customer relationship is trust.
 You don’t want the side effects of another company’s security nightmare to become your own, eroding your users’ trust in your company.
 Although massive data breaches have become a fact of life, you can proactively protect your users from the disastrous effects of ATO, identity theft, and fraud.
 It’s in their best interest – and yours.

-Jason Tan is the co-founder and CEO of Sift.
+Jason Tan is the Founder and Executive Chairman of Sift.
 Fueled by a passion for building great products and amazing teams, he's also held leadership and engineering roles at BuzzLabs, Optify, and Zillow.